hasansezertasan/hasansezertasan/README.md

 ---

-My name is Sezer, and I'm from Türkiye!
-I'm a self-taught developer who is passionate about writing code, solving problems, automating stuff, and building software (quite standard isn't it?).
+Hello, I am Sezer and I am from Turkey.
+I am a self-taught software developer, and my passions are writing code, solving problems, automating things, and building software (quite standard isn't it).

-I'm in love with open source and I'm learning new things every day.
-I like to spread my knowledge and help people but I'm not doing it very efficiently.
+I say knowledge increases as it is shared, so I share my knowledge and try to help people.

-Lately, I and some friends found [FastAPI Türkiye][fastapi-turkiye] to help people in Türkiye to learn FastAPI.
-We are actively working on the translation of the official documentation and we are planning to create a community around it.
+Me and a few of my friends founded [FastAPI Türkiye][fastapi-turkiye] to make FastAPI more accessible in Turkey.
+What do I mean by more accessible?
+Our first goal was to translate the entire FastAPI documentation into Turkish.
+While doing this, we create a community around it.
 C'mon and join us!

 [![My Skills](https://skillicons.dev/icons?i=py,fastapi,flask,js,html,md,selenium,vscode,postman,docker,git,github,githubactions,bots,figma)](https://skillicons.dev)